DavWa/MTK/Dockerfiles/README.md

 $ sudo docker build -t <the_image name> .
 ```

 After the docker image is built, you can run it on docker in the same way as you run Ponte.
+This Ponte image will be able to keep data persistence with the help of MongoDB and all the persisted data could be found in Mongo.

 ## Where to Store the Data?